Best Recommendations for a Type 2 Diabetes Diet Plan

 Weight maintenance: making healthier food choices (alongside physical activity) can aid in weight loss or weight maintenance, and in turn, can help regulate your A1C results (the measurement of hemoglobin and glucose levels over the three-month period prior to the measurement).

-Control of blood sugar levels: a type 2 diabetes-friendly diet can help lower blood sugar to normal levels, which can help lessen diabetes symptoms, such as tiredness, thirst, frequent urination and blurred vision to name a few.
+Control of blood sugar levels: a type 2 diabetes-friendly diet can help lower blood sugar to normal levels.
+Being in the blood sugar target range can help lessen diabetes symptoms, such as tiredness, thirst, frequent urination and blurred vision, while facilitating positive health behaviors and health outcomes.

-Lower risk of cardiovascular issues: a healthier diet can additionally help lower the risk of cardiovascular issues such as heart and vascular diseases.
+- Lower risk of cardiovascular issues and kidney disease: a healthier diet can additionally help lower the risk of issues such as heart and vascular diseases and kidney disease.

 Ideal Components of a Type 2 Diabetes Diet